 This is especially important if your shop is located in a built up area such as a city, since there’s likely to be a lot of people living close by who’d love to use your free WiFi in the evening to catch up on the latest episodes of their favorite TV shows.

 If you have your WiFi set up by an experienced company like us, we’ll be able to automate this for you.
 However, if you decide to manage the WiFi yourself, be sure to add it to your team’s daily procedure to turn off the WiFi after your shop shuts for the day.

 How To Give Customers Your WiFi Password

-This is ultimately up to you but many coffee shops we work with have found displaying the WiFi password on a sign or chalkboard near the till to be one of the most effective ways.
+This is ultimately up to you but many coffee shops we work with have found displaying the WiFi password on a sign/poster (like one of these) or chalkboard near the till to be one of the most effective ways.

 If you need help setting up your shop’s WiFi, get in touch with us today for a free quote

 We have over 20 years experience working with cafe’s and coffee shops just like yours, click on the button below now to receive a free callback about your WiFi